dojo/cli-build-widget/README.md

 `@dojo/cli-build-widget` is an optional command for the [`@dojo/cli`](https://github.com/dojo/cli).

+By default widgets are built using an evergreen configuration, meaning that the build process:

+* Preferring `.mjs` modules over `.js` modules
+* Using `{ target: 'es6', module: 'esnext' }` Typescript compiler options
+* Elides features based on the `chrome` flag from [`dojo/webpack-contrib`](https://github.com/dojo/webpack-contrib#available-features)

 ### Project Structure

 A custom elements project is expected to have the following directory and file structure: